claws/claws.github.com/_posts/2012-03-03-setting_up_pywws_on_os_x_10.7.3_for_use_wit_a_wh3081_wireless_weather_station.md

 ---

 <!-- excerpt start -->
-This post details how I installed and configured software dependecies that will eventually allow me to upload data, received from my WH3081 wireless weather station, to my [feed](https://pachube.com/feeds/42745) at Pachube.
+This post details how I installed and configured software dependencies that will eventually allow me to upload data, received from my WH3081 wireless weather station, to my [feed](https://pachube.com/feeds/42745) at Pachube.
 It is mostly just so I remember how I did it but also because using OS X with the weather station is not the typical use case for pywws.
 <!-- excerpt end -->

 To use pywws on OS X requires the use of hidapi to communicate with the USB device.
 This means that cython-hidapi and hence Cython are required dependencies that must be install prior to going anywhere near pywws.